prisma-utils/prisma-utils/libs/prisma-crud-generator/README.md

 Prisma itself allows to add some kind of _documentation_ to a model and fields.
 This feature is used to add custom decorators that are then used in the generation process as well.

+Note that the package automatically adds proper validation decorators based on the datatype (i.e., the `username String` will automatically have the `@IsString()` decorator).

 Consider this simplified model from a `schema.prisma` file.

 ```prisma